evkx/evkx.github.io/content/models/tesla/model_x/Model_X_Standard_Range/_index.md

 ### Steering

-Dynamic steering is standard on the Tesla Model X Standard Range.
+Dynamic steering is a standard feature on the Tesla Model X Standard Range.
 Dynamic steering varies the steering ratio as a function of driving speed.

 ### Brakes